 The world first heard of cryptocurrencies in 2009.
 Despite the initial skepticism over the digital coins and blockchain technology needed, the world slowly grew warm to the idea of decentralized currencies.
 With time, cryptocurrencies have attracted an increasingly massive number of global users.
 However, as the crypto industry continues to gain popularity, the chances of crypto cybercrimes increase.

 Cybercriminals are using ransomware-like tactics from various target devices to secretly mine cryptocurrencies.
-Cryptocurrency mining became a lucrative business as cryptocurrencies grew in acceptance as well as value.
-With this growth, cryptojacking has become the latest tactic for cybercriminals, which primarily target whales.
+Cryptocurrency mining became a lucrative business as cryptocurrencies grew in acceptance and value.
+With this growth, cryptojacking has become the latest tactic for cybercriminals, primarily targeting whales.

 What is Cryptojacking?